tj-django/django-view-breadcrumbs/README.md

 ```

-In your `base.html` template simply add the ``render_breadcrumbs`` tag and any template that inherits should have the breadcrumbs included.
+In your `base.html` template simply add the ``render_breadcrumbs`` tag and any template that inherits the base should have breadcrumbs included.

 ```jinja2
 {% load django_bootstrap_breadcrumbs %}